atroche/chocolate-doom/README.md

 * uses CMake instead of autotools
 * doesn't split the application up into static libraries
 * uses the SDL2 branch of chocolate-doom
+* uses IWYU (“Include What You Use”) to keep headers sane
 * removes:
   * Windows support
   * Strife / Hexen / Heretic etc. support